Justagwas/MediaCrate/README.md

 You are encouraged to review the source code or scan the executable with any security tool of your choice.

-If downloaded from the official repository or release page, it is safe to use.
+If downloaded from the official repository or release page, it can be independently verified and safely used.

 ---